jedisct1/rust-binstring/README.md

 ## Safety

 While storing invalid UTF-8 in a `String` is perfectly safe, attempting to treat the string as valid UTF-8 (for example, by displaying it or using string operations that assume valid UTF-8) may lead to undefined behavior.

+Most operations in this library work at the byte level and are safe to use with any binary data.
+However, some methods like `trim()` assume valid UTF-8 and should only be used when you are certain the data is valid UTF-8.